kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 **PlacementBinPackingPlugin (New)** Implements `PlacementScorerPlugin`.
 Scores Placements to maximize utilization (tightest fit) and minimize fragmentation.

+**PlacementPodCountScorerPlugin (New)** Implements `PlacementScorerPlugin`.
+Scores Placements based on the number of pods fiting into each Placement.

 **DRATestPlugin (New)** Implements `PlacementGeneratorPlugin` and `PlacementStatePlugin` and is used only for testing the algorithm's support for DRA-aware scheduling.